felizr/online-labs/README.md

 # team-online-labs

 We are working on defining a xAPI profile for online laboratories.
+Participants are welcome,

-Steps
+First step is to understand the concept of xAPI profile:

 Part One: About xAPI Profiles